 Persona development is not a trivial activity.
 It can’t happen in a silo.
 For technical audiences, it’s almost always more nuanced than you think.
 But, once you have your persona, something very exciting can happen when you start to develop your content strategy.

 The exciting part?
 You can write about those topics and reach that audience – your target audience.
-Your brand becomes associated with the topic.
+If you target the right personas during your topic curation process, your brand will become associated with that topic.
 This is a much stickier brand awareness activity than talking directly and only about what your product does.
 It’s also more fun for would-be contributors.
 They want to talk about things related to the DevOps ecosystem—not always about you.

 Persona-driven marketing, in my experience, is the most powerful approach to creating clear content.
 For some organizations, it’s uncomfortable because the metrics are not as clear and getting quick wins is not as easy.
 Persona-based content marketing needs to be measured by organic traffic numbers and share of voice impact over time.